04/22/16 | share:

 Eating high-fiber foods can help relieve constipation, preventing damaging your pelvic floor while straining during bowel movements.
-Also, not that we have to remind you, but pooping is awesome (Shoutout to our sisters, Tushy).
+Also, not that we have to remind you, but pooping is awesome.
 Incorporating whole grains, fresh fruits and vegetables into your diet may help, just watch out for acidic fruits such as lemons, limes, oranges, tomatoes, and grapefruits, which some people find irritating to their bladder.

 If you are dealing with bladder leakage, your first reaction may be to drink less.
 However, regularly drinking water throughout the day is super important for staying hydrated, preventing constipation, and curbing the growth of incontinence-triggering bacteria.
 If you are worried about peeing too often, drink small amounts over the course of the day instead of chugging lots of water all at once.
 Treat yourself to breaks throughout the day and use the bathroom frequently.
 Think of it as a mental vacation to the beach (where you get to pee all over the beach).